plank/laravel-mediable/docs/source/uploader.rst

 Validation
 --------------------

 The ``MediaUpload`` will perform a number of validation checks on the source file.
-If any of the checks fail, a ``Plank\Mediable\MediaUploaderException`` will be through with a message indicating why the file was rejected.
+If any of the checks fail, a ``Plank\Mediable\MediaUploadException`` will be thrown with a message indicating why the file was rejected.

 You can override the most validation configuration values set in ``config/mediable.php`` on a case-by-case basis using the same fluent interface.